 If you want to understand more about old Nikon glass (AI, AI-S, AF, AF-S), check out DPreview’s post here.

 For commercial purposes, Nikon made the separation between its digital cameras.

 Basically, starting with the release of the D40 budget SLR camera, all budget Nikon SLR options were produced only with AF-S focusing, that is, they are all without a “screw thread”.

 A few early camera examples:

-What I am trying to say here is that older lenses will work only in the mode of manual autofocus.
+What I am trying to say here is that older lenses will work only in the manual mode autofocus.

-For example: you have D5000 and you want to buy a portrait lens, but the problem is that you won’t have autofocus on a cheap 50mm f/1.8 AF lens (under $150).
+You have D5000 and you want to buy a prime lens for portraits, but the problem is that you won’t have autofocus on a cheap 50mm f/1.8 AF lens (under $150).

 So, you will need to buy either 35mm f/1.8 AF-S (under $200) or 50mm f/1.4 AF-S lens (around $450).
 See the point?